 Cellars

 Repair category -

-Notes N/A
+Notes Not applicable.

 Electricity

 Repair category 2

-Notes The electrical fuse box is of an older style.
+Notes The fuse box has been renewed but the age of the wiring cannot be verified, this appears to be of a mixed age and type.
+It is good practice to have the services checked by an appropriate contractor upon entry.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year

+Gas

+Repair category 1

+Notes by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Heating and hot water Repair category 1 Notes The boiler is of a modern installation but there it is always good practice to have the heating system checked immediately upon entry by a suitably qualified contractor.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water

+Repair category 1

+Notes I am advised that the gas fires in the lounge and sitting room are not in use.
+It is good practice to have the gas appliances and services checked by an appropriate contractor upon entry.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes There are no obvious blocked/chocked drains on site.
+Notes There are no obvious blocked/choked drains onsite.